-29. If, under paragraph 4, a fixed place of business under paragraph 4-is deemed not to be a permanent establishment, this exception applies likewise to the disposal of movable property forming part of the business property of the place of business at the termination of the enterprise's activity at that place in such installation (see paragraph 11 above and paragraph 2 of Article 13).
-SinceWhere, for example, the display of merchandise during a trade fair or convention is excepted under subparagraphs a) and b), the sale of thate merchandise at the termination of theat rade fair or convention is covered by subparagraph e) as such sale is merely an auxiliary activity this exception.
-The exception does not, of course, apply to sales of merchandise not actually displayed at the trade fair or convention.

-30. Where paragraph 4 does not apply because aA fixed place of business used by an enterprise both for activities that are listed in that which rank as exceptions of (paragraph 4) is also used and for other activities that go beyond what is preparatory or auxiliary, that place of business constitutes a single permanent establishment of the enterprise and the profits attributable to the permanent establishment with respect to as regards both types of activities may be taxed in the State where that permanent establishment is situated.
-This would be the case, for instance, where a store maintained for the delivery of goods also engaged in sales.

-19. The Committee took note that some members thought that the scope of paragraph 4 is too wide and poses challenges, see above paragraph 18 quoting paragraph 21.1 of the OECD Commentary, which may be particularly difficult for developing countries to handle due to the lack of administrative capacity.
+- 29. If, under paragraph 4, a fixed place of business under paragraph 4-is deemed not to be a permanent establishment, this exception applies likewise to the disposal of movable property forming part of the business property of the place of business at the termination of the enterprise's activity at that place-in-such installation (see paragraph 11 above and paragraph 2 of Article 13).
+Since Where, for example, the display of merchandise during a trade fair or convention is excepted under subparagraphs a) and b), the sale of thate merchandise at the termination of thea trade fair or convention is covered by subparagraph e) as such sale is merely an auxiliary activity this exception.
+The exception does not, of course, apply to sales of merchandise not actually displayed at the trade fair or convention. - 30.
+Where paragraph 4 does not apply because aA fixed place of business used by an enterprise both-for activities that are listed in that which rank as exceptions of (paragraph 4) is also used and for other activities that go beyond what is preparatory or auxiliary, that place of business constitutes a single permanent establishment of the enterprise and the profits attributable to the permanent establishment with respect to as regards both types of activities may be taxed in the State where that permanent establishment is situated.
+This would be the case, for instance, where a store maintained for the delivery of goods also engaged in sales. - 19 The Committee noted that some members saw a connection -in the nature of an overlap- between the 2017 changes to paragraph 4 and the limited force of attraction in Article 7.
+These members queried whether the new paragraph 4 meant the provisions in Article 7(1) were still needed.
+However, no decision was taken by the Committee to revise Article 7 in light of the change to paragraph 4. - 19.1 The Committee took note that some members thought that the scope of paragraph 4 is too wide and poses challenges (see above paragraph 18 quoting paragraph 21.1 of the OECD Commentary) which may be particularly difficult for developing countries to handle due to the lack of administrative capacity.
 Countries that have those concerns may consider eliminating the paragraph entirely.
 Another option that may also be considered for those that want to limit the scope of the paragraph is to eliminate subparagraphs which may be regarded as too extensive in scope, in particular members mentioned subparagraphs e) and f).
-However, negotiators of an agreement should make sure that the application of the remaining paragraph is limited by the preparatory and auxiliary requirement in order for the paragraph 1, work being of no or very little significance in view of the other work performed by the enterprise.
+However, negotiators of an agreement should make sure that the application of the remaining paragraph is limited by the preparatory or auxiliary requirement in order for the paragraph to only eliminate from the permanent establishment concept in paragraph 1, work being of no or very little significance in view of the other work performed by the enterprise.